-To simulate riding stresses and relieve spoke wind-up that can occur while
+To simulate riding stresses and relieve spoke wind-up that can occur

 When the wheel is done the rim should be centered between the axle locknuts.

-It’s easy to move the rim off center if you don’t check it
+It’s easy to move the rim off center if you don’t check

-earlier, automatically centers the rim.
+mentioned earlier, automatically centers the rim.

 It’s also possible to center rims by simply reversing the wheel

 in the truing stand or bicycle frame as you work.
-If you do this and adjust
+If you do this and

-the truing indicators or brake pad, it will be centered.
+one of the truing indicators or brake pad, it will be centered.

 Place the wheel in a truing stand or bicycle frame.
-Starting at the valve
+Starting at the

 until only 4 threads are still exposed.
 This should supply just enough